-RADIFY starts in the near future, just as medical tourism and overseas practices of unregulated reproductive human gene-editing procedures have triggered an international genetics policy summit.
-At the summit, held in the United States, we meet an American biotech mogul who’s inaugurating an influence campaign to manipulate gene-editing markets and build a new eugenics movement.
-Outside the conference, a massive protest takes place on the streets.
+RADIFY starts in the near future, just as medical tourism and overseas practices of unregulated reproductive human gene-editing procedures have prompted an international genetics policy summit.
+At the assembly, American xenophobic biotech mogul Eric Bateson inaugurates an influence campaign.
+His intention is to deregulate advances in gene-editing and reproductive technology for the purpose of building a neo-eugenic master race.
+Outside the conference halls, a protest erupts on the streets.
 Journalist Thomas “Target” James III is on the scene for news-blog RADIFY.
-When he dies suddenly in the crowd, three unlikely heroes unite to search for the truth behind his death.
+When he suspiciously dies in the crowd, three unlikely heroes unite to search for the truth behind his death.

 This is the first in a series of graphic novels.
 One of RADIFY’s three lead character’s personal journeys will be highlighted in each of the novels.
-Cadence Morrow is featured in RADIFY.
-As Target’s girlfriend, she is devastated by his passing, wants to know the truth, yet struggles to trust Roam and Alexandra who reach out to help investigate Target’s death.
-Meanwhile, in her private life Cadence questions her sexuality and faces renewed pressure from family and doctors to shift the management of her intersex variation.
+Cadence Morrow is featured first, in RADIFY.
+As Target’s girlfriend, she is devastated by his passing and wants to know the truth.
+In her private life, without Target’s support, Cadence faces renewed pressure from family and doctors to intensify “management” of her intersex variation.
+She resists and begins to explore her sexuality, rethinks her concept of gender, and eventually finds community among intersex human rights and LGBTQI2+ activists.
+Along the way she struggles to trust Roam Sparks and Alexandra Diaz-Fontaine who reach out to help her investigate.

 “I have never been more dedicated to a project than I am to this one!
 That’s why I structured RADIFY to be the first in a series of speculative-fiction graphic novel mysteries set in the near future when breakthroughs in biotechnology have captured the public’s attention.” – Emily Mode